kofemann/nfs4j/README.md

-nfs4j: pure java implementation of NFSv3, v4 and V4.1 protocols.
+nfs4j: pure java NFSv3, v4 and V4.1 implementation.
 ================================================================

 This is package contains __nfs4j-core__ library used by dCache NFS server.
 In addition to it there is __nfs4j-basic-server__ for testing and development.